New Call for Proposals for Training National Judges in EU Competition Law (SMP-COMP-JUDG-2022)

 Switzerland: - Pascal Richard - Federal Administrative Court, division II

-United Kingdom:- Peter Roth, President, Competition Appeal Tribunal, London
+United Kingdom:- Marcus Smith, President, Competition Appeal Tribunal, London following his predecessor, Peter Roth

 Study on judges’ training needs